Play It Safe in the Sun

 Choose sunglasses with UV protection.
 This will also protect the delicate skin around the eyes.

 Apply sunscreen 20 minutes before any sun exposure so that it has time to chemically react with the skin.

 Choose water-resistant formulas.

 Sport formulas are usually water-resistant, easy to apply, will not drip into the eyes, and will not interfere with a grip on a tennis racket or a golf club.

-It should take about one ounce, or a shot glass-worth, of sunblock to cover your whole body.
+It should take about 1 ounce, or a shot glass-worth, of sunblock to cover your whole body.

 It Is Not Just the Sun

 Sun reflected on snow can produce as much ultraviolet penetration as the sun on sand, especially at higher altitudes.
-So snowboarders and skiers need adequate protection, regardless of the temperature.
+So snowboarders and skiers need adequate protection on exposed areas, regardless of the temperature.

-Wind can thin sunblock, so make sure to reapply every two hours or so if you are in a windy environment (think beaches, skiing, and sailing).
+Wind can thin sunblock, so make sure to reapply every 2 hours or so if you are in a windy environment (think beaches, skiing, and sailing).

 Cloudy days are no excuse to skip the sunblock.
 About 80% of the sun's rays still get through.